OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation_Cheat_Sheet.md

 - Node **roles**: This node describe the possible logical roles used in the system, is used to provide a list and the explanation of the different roles (authorization level).
 - Node **services**: This node list and describe the available services exposed by the system and the associated logical role(s) that can call them.
-- Node **services-testing**: This node provide a test payload for each service if the service use input data other than coming from url or path.
+- Node **services-testing**: This node provide a test payload for each service if the service use input data other than coming from URL or path.

 This is an example of the XML used to represents the authorization: